jerdog/high-performing-eng-teams-hugorevealjs/content/30-min/_index.md

 {.r-stretch}

 {{% note %}}
-Measuring and then optimizing Duration, Throughput, Mean Time to Recovery, and Success Rate gives teams a tremendous advantage over organizations that do not track these key metrics.
+To sum up the data, here are the metrics over the last few years of the SoSDR.
+When you measure, and then optimize, these metrics, your teams (and company) gain a tremendous advantage over organizations that do not track these key metrics.
 {{% /note %}}

 ---